Lissy93/nfu/README.md

 This app is a little different, the goal here was for you to spend as little time as possible using it.
 And so instead of daily recoding your success or failure, you just reset the streak if you f*ck up.
-It allows you to really quickly and easily keep track of how many days, you've kept going for (such as number of days smoke-free, sober, or whatever else you'd like to measure time for.
+It allows you to really quickly and easily keep track of how many days, you've kept going for (such as number of days smoke-free, sober, or whatever else you'd like to measure days for).

 ---

 ## Developing

-This app has a fairly small code base, and it's set up in the standard way
+Fairly small code base, and it's structured in the standard sorta way.
+Uses **Flutter SDK V2.1.0 - V3.0.0**.

 #### Set Up Guide